Indigenous business students raise $10,000 for student aid

-Camosunâ€™s Indigenous Business Leadership (IBL) students raised $10,000 for student aid at their first-ever business mixer and art auction fundraiser, April 8 at Interurban campus.
+Camosunâ€™s Indigenous Business Leadership< (IBL) students raised $10,000 for student aid at their first-ever business mixer and art auction fundraiser this past April.

-More than 60 business people, Indigenous leaders and student entrepreneurs attended the fundraiser and bid on over 60 limited edition Indigenous prints, cedar carvings, weavings, textiles and silver jewellery created by such well-know artists as Richard Hunt, Nancy Dawson and Art Thompson, to name a few.
+More than 60 business people, Indigenous leaders and student entrepreneurs attended the April fundraiser and bid on over 60 limited edition Indigenous prints, cedar carvings, weavings, textiles and silver jewellery created by such well-known artists as Richard Hunt, Nancy Dawson and Art Thompson, to name a few.

 Emceed by local television actor and medical doctor, Evan Adams, the festivities fused networking and online bidding together with Indigenous dancing, food, refreshments and fun.

-â€śWe are truly grateful to the many talented artists and local businesses who recognize the value of what our students are trying to accomplish and who gave so generously,â€ť says Thiessen. â€śWe also thank our patrons as the funds generated by their purchases are absolutely critical to student support.
-We plan to make this an annual program event on which subsequent classes will continue to build.
+â€śWe are truly grateful to the many talented artists and local businesses who recognize the value of what our students are trying to accomplish and who gave so generously,â€ť says Thiessen. â€śWe plan to make this an annual program event on which subsequent classes will continue to build.
 As Indigenous people we are often criticized for holding our hands out.
 This accomplishment demonstrates our capability as entrepreneurs, our creativity in raising funds in an environment of scarcity and our commitment to supporting others in their educational journey.â€ť

 Proceeds from the fundraiser will be held in the Camosun College Foundation to create bursaries and awards for future Indigenous Business students.

 Program Leader -Indigenous Business Leadership